Horace Roye

-Horace Roye (born Horace Roye-Narbeth; 4 March 1906 – 11 June 2002) was a British photographer.
+Horace Narbeth (4 March 1906 – 11 June 2002), known professionally as Roye, was a British photographer.

 Life and work

-Roye's photograph Tomorrow's Crucifixion, depicting a nude model wearing a gas mask while pinned to a crucifix caused controversy when published in the North London Recorder in August 1938, but is now a noted photograph of its time.
+Roye's photograph Tomorrow's Crucifixion, depicting a nude model wearing a gas mask while pinned to a crucifix caused controversy when published in the North London Recorder in August 1938, but later became a noted photograph of its time.

 In 1954 with a fellow photographer called Vala, Roye came up with the Roye-Vala 3-D Process.
 Not to miss an opportunity his company The Camera Studies Club published the Stereo Glamour Series of 3-D books of nude studies and pin-ups.
 As a photographer of nudes, he successfully contested the obscenity laws of his day.
 An account of which he published in 1960 in the booklet Unique Verdict – the Story of an Unsuccessful Prosecution.

 Roye retired to Portugal.
 During the 1974 revolution, he was besieged in his house, holding out with a shotgun.
 Forced to sell up he returned to England.
 In 1980, he made his final move to Rabat, the capital of Morocco.
 He became Morocco's oldest British expatriate, and he was also the longest-serving member of the British Institute of Professional Photographers.
 He took up parasailing at the age of 75 and water-skied on the river Bouregeg until he was 78 years old.